CalumBeck/BSW-Data-Course/chapter1.md

 #Python can multiply
 print (8 * 4)

-#Write your own sum below
+#Write your own on the next line
 print (12 + 9)
 ```